dashpay/docs/developers/translating.rst

 Translating Dash
 ================

-Translations of all Dash products are managed courtesty of Transifex, which offers its own detailed documentation of all functions and features.
+Translations of all Dash products are managed courtesy of Transifex, which offers its own detailed documentation of all functions and features.
 Within Transifex, Dash maintains an organization which contains multiple projects and one team of translators assigned to all